imAditya06/capstone/README.md

 CREATE DATABASE IF NOT EXISTS emotion_db CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

 -- Create a dedicated user
-CREATE USER IF NOT EXISTS 'emotion_user'@'localhost' IDENTIFIED BY 'YourStrongPassword';
+CREATE USER IF NOT EXISTS 'emotion_user'@'localhost' IDENTIFIED BY 'YourStrongPassword123!';

 -- Grant privileges
 GRANT ALL PRIVILEGES ON emotion_db.* TO 'emotion_user'@'localhost';